 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Whilst some other Olympic parks around the world have been effectively forgotten about and left to fall into disarray, Queen Elizabeth Olympic Park is a perfect example of how regeneration and transformation can work across a huge 560 acre site.
-With a marvellous mix of arts, attractions and residential / retail space surrounded by acres of nature and wildlife, discover why Queen Elizabeth Olympic Park is one of East London’s best places to explore:
+With a marvellous mix of arts, attractions and residential / retail space surrounded by acres of nature and wildlife, discover why there are so many things to do at Queen Elizabeth Olympic Park and one of East London’s best places to explore: